Call of Duty: World at War – Final Fronts: Gameplay

 The gameplay is similar to earlier Call of Duty games; players can carry a total of two guns at one time, as well as grenades.
 Levels are played with a team of computer-controlled soldiers from both Britain and the U.S., that assist the player by shooting enemies and completing objectives.
 The missions range from infantry, infiltration, sniper missions, and large-scale assaults, to night fighting and tank assaults.
-Final Fronts has been criticised by some reviewers for poor artificial intelligence, which is evident when friendly soldiers push the player out of cover and into the enemy line of fire.

 Campaign

 Final Fronts differs significantly from the main versions of the game.
 It features no multiplayer options, instead focusing on a three-part campaign mode, split up into 13 missions, set near the end of World War II.
 The player takes on the role of a U.S. Marine in the Pacific campaign, and both British and American soldiers in the two European campaigns.

-The Pacific-based campaign sees Private Joe Miller (a reference to Call of Duty: World at War protagonist C. Miller), alongside soldiers Sergeant Roebuck and Private Polonsky, fight their way through Japanese defenses in Guadalcanal, Betio, Saipan, and Okinawa.
+The Pacific-based campaign sees Private Joe Miller (a reference to Call of Duty: World at War protagonist C. Miller), alongside Marines Sergeant Roebuck and Private Polonsky, fight their way through Japanese defenses in Guadalcanal, Betio, Saipan, and Okinawa.
 A major difference in this campaign, compared to other releases of World at War, is the fact that both Roebuck and Polonsky survive the final battle at Okinawa.

-The European campaigns have three protagonists: Private Tom Sharpe of the British 6th Airborne Division, Private Lucas Gibson of the U.S. 80th Infantry Division, and Gunnery Sergeant Alex McCall who is featured in one tank mission.
+The European campaigns (which focused on the western front perspective instead of the eastern front) have three protagonists: Private Tom Sharpe of the British 6th Airborne Division, Private Lucas Gibson of the U.S. 80th Infantry Division, and Gunnery Sergeant Alex McCall who is featured in one tank mission.
 This set of missions sees the Americans and British move to relieve the city of Bastogne, and features the 6th Airborne Division capture the town of Wesel during Operation Varsity, as well as the Americans taking over Adolf Hitler's birthplace, Braunau am Inn in Austria.